kengz/kengz.github.io/_posts/2016-01-24-modern-dev-practices.markdown

 This is the final step where all the above falls into place.
 The idea of continuous integration is that you develop your code, write the unit tests, push to your Github, it then builds your project on several deployment environments and runs the tests.
 When all that is done, it pushes the code coverage to *Coveralls*, and reports the latest build status on a badge on your Github repo.

 My favorite is [Travis CI](https://travis-ci.org), and I've used it in many of my projects.
+Here's a sample [build status of neo4jKB](https://travis-ci.org/kengz/neo4jKB); you can see the Mocha tests there too.

 ### Putting it all together